War Memorial Court: Medal of Honor recipients

 The number is particularly significant considering that a little more than half of the nation's medals were awarded during the Civil War, before Virginia Tech's founding.

-The seven names are etched in a marble cenotaph, a symbolic tomb, at the center the court above War Memorial Chapel
+The eight names are etched in a marble cenotaph, a symbolic tomb, at the center the court above War Memorial Chapel

 Antoine August Michel Gaujot and Julien Edmund Victor Gaujot